2019 Volvo XC40 spy shots

 Beyond the XC40, we will also see a related S40 sedan and V40 hatchback.
 The S40 was also previewed last year in concept form, while the V40 will simply be a replacement for the current V40 sold overseas.

-Volvo will build its new compact cars at its plant in Ghent, Belgium, where the current V40 and V40 Cross Country soft-roader derivative are built.
-The cars are also expected to be built in China, most likely at a plant shared with Geely.
+Volvo will build its new compact cars at its plant in Ghent, Belgium, where the current V40 and V40 Cross Country soft-roader are built.
+The cars will also be built in China eventually, most likely at a plant shared with Geely.

-Note, before the new “40” series models arrive, Volvo will start introducing redesigned “60” series models.
-The first of these will be a redesigned XC60.
-It should arrive in showrooms in 2017, as a 2018 model.
+Note, before the new 40 series models arrive, Volvo will start introducing redesigned 60 series models.
+The first of these is the redesigned XC60 that debuted at the 2017 Geneva auto show.

 Email This Page